 Our main insights were:

-- Among the Crunchbase entrepreneurs with a rating from 1 to 100, 22% attended an Ivy League school; however, 11% of them got their first degree from a university that is not featured in the list of the top 1,000 universities in the world.
+- Among the Crunchbase entrepreneurs with a rating from 1 to 100, 22% attended an Ivy League school; however, 11% of them got their first degree from a university that is not included on the list of the top 1,000 universities in the world.

-- Around 70% of the entrepreneurs from our sample attended only one university, which means that they obtained only their bachelor’s degrees.
+- Around 70% of the entrepreneurs from our sample attended only one university, which means that they obtained only a Bachelor’s Degree.

 The top 5 universities that have produced the most Crunchbase entrepreneurs: